alexcu2718/fdf/README.md

 ## Important Notes

 Contributions will be considered once features are stabilised and improved.
-This remains a hobby project requiring significant development.
+This remains a learning/hobby project requiring significant development.

+(Although if someone really wants to contribute, go nuts!)

 The implemented subset performs well, surpassing fd in equivalent feature sets, though fd offers a broader range.
 The project focuses on exploring hardware-specific code optimisation rather than replicating fd's full functionality.
-Ultimately I wanted a really fast regex/glob tool for myself.
+Ultimately I wanted a really fast regex/glob tool for myself and learning how to program at a low level.

+*NO WINDOWS SUPPORT, THIS WILL BE DONE IN TIME*

 ## How to test